 Knowing the functional capacity of the mitochondria is vital for managing overall wellness.

-MitoSWAB™ is the first and only “non-invasive” diagnostic test to analyze the power of the mitochondria by measuring the activity of the electron transport chain.
+MitoSWAB™ is the first and only “non-invasive” evaluative test to analyze the power of the mitochondria by measuring the activity of the electron transport chain.
 Chain (complex I and IV).
 Citrate Synthase will be measured to quantity the amount of mitochondria in the sample.

 With a simple swab of the cheeks, MITOSWAB™ will provide valuable information about the functionality of the mitochondria